 That said, the United States, specifically California has made incredible strides towards producing beautiful wines, as well as Argentina, New Zealand, South Africa, and even Australia.

 Essential Wine Accessories

 If you are a fellow wine lover then you may already know that there are certain accessories that are a must have in your home.
-Here is a list of wine accessories and equipment you may want to consider if you want to get your wine hobby started:
+Here is a list of wine accessories and equipment you need to get your wine hobby started.

 As the name suggests, a wine opener allows you to open a bottle of wine.
 Breaking into a bottle of wine without a wine opener or corkscrew is near impossible.
-That said, they come in all shapes, sizes, and with various price tags depending on the model.
+They come in all shapes, sizes, and price tags depending on the model.

 Wine openers range from beginner models to high-end, expensive, and more complex corkscrews.